Name

 I strongly advocate moving complexity to the design process, not to the design.
 Taking your time to design a system leads to a simpler expression of the system, without loss of functionality.
 Refactoring is part of the design process, especially for large systems and systems that are still evolving.

 As systems grow, the number of lines of code also tends to grow.
-This is not, in itself, a bad thing, but it certainly is not a positive thing either.
+This is not, in itself, a bad thing.
 It is a liability.
 An important consideration is to encapsulate complexity and keep it self-contained, such that the complexity a programmer needs to keep in their head at any one time is bounded.

 Over the last few years I’ve usually had multiple projects going on at the same time.
 Keeping the various systems of these projects in my head at the same time is not possible.
 To handle this, I find technology that allows one to be expressive immensely helpful.
 Such expressiveness can take different forms for different aspects of a programmer’s day; it may entail being able to write intentions in code clearly (maybe with the help of a well-designed type system) or documenting the requirements for working on a project (perhaps with a declarative package manager).